Arup3201/techlearn/clanguage/rpc/README.md

 Lets talk about the two mostly used routines that are used for simplified interface applications - `rpc_call` and `rpc_reg`.

 `rpc_call` takes 9 arguments to call the remote procedure from client side.
 The 9 arguments are -
-1. name of the server host - type `char*`
+1. *host*: name of the server host - type `char*`
-2. program number of the RPC program - type `u_long`.
+2. *prognum*: program number of the RPC program - type `u_long`.
 If you write any `.x` file - it will be the program number you assign to a `program`.
-3. version of the RPC program - type `u_long`.
+3. *vernum*: version of the RPC program - type `u_long`.
-4. procedure number of the RPC procedure - type `u_long`.
+4. *procnum*: procedure number of the RPC procedure - type `u_long`.
-5. xdr filter to encode inputs args to the remote procedure - type `xdrproc_t`.
+5. *inproc*: xdr filter to encode inputs args to the remote procedure - type `xdrproc_t`.
-6. pointer to arguments for the remote procedure - type `char*`.
+6. *in*: pointer to arguments for the remote procedure - type `char*`.
-7. xdr filter to decode remote procedure result - type `xdrproc_t`.
+7. *outproc*: xdr filter to decode remote procedure result - type `xdrproc_t`.
-8. address to store result of the remote procedure - type `char*`.
+8. *out*: address to store result of the remote procedure - type `char*`.
-9. mention the transport type using the last argument - type `char*`.
+9. *nettype*: mention the transport type using the last argument - type `char*`.

+`rpc_call` will call the remote procedure specified by the `prognum`, `version` and `procnum` on the host.
+When it calls the remote procedure, it passes the arguments in a address `in` and also provides a XDR filter `inproc` to encode this argument when the remote procedure receives it.
+It stores the result of the remote procedure on the address `out` which is filtered using the XDR filter `ourproc`.

+When `rpc_call` is executed, it blocks the flow until it receives the response from the server.
+The server may return in success or failure when it replies.
+In case of success the server returns 0 which is defined as `RPC_SUCCESS` and in case of failure it returns non-zero value which can be castes to an enumerated type `clnt_stat`.
+This error function provided by rpc prints an error message showing why an RPC failed.

 Example program is [here](./simplified-interface/clnt.c).

+Since RPC uses data types - some may not be supported by all machines.
+So we use XDR filters that helps the client and server communicate using data types that are supported on each machine.
+That is why before remote procedure gets the input arguments - it is encoded using the XDR filter.
+Same is true for the result coming from the remote procedure.
+In the example, the output is filtered using the type `xdr_u_long` which is used for unsigned long type data.
+As there is no input to the remote procedure - xdr filter void for that.

 ### Standard Interface